 * Please note tuition fees have been rounded off.Tuition fees may differ.

-Media Design School is the only school in New Zealand who has partnered with Sony Computer Entertainment Europe's PlayStation First Academic Development Programme, giving our students the opportunity to develop games for the PlayStation platform.
+As a highly sought-after games programmer, you'll collaborate with artists to create scenes defying the laws of physics.
+Learn game coding in a variety of languages, including C++, which will help you succeed and actually make games.
+Media Design School is the only school in New Zealand who has partnered with Sony's Academic Development Programme, giving you the opportunity to develop for the PlayStation platform.

 To be a game developer you'll need both the experience and practical skills to be able to work across multiple game platforms and the ability to collaborate in a group that simulates the industry environment.